MIC-DKFZ/semantic_segmentation/README.md

                   ├── checkpoints/          # if checkpointing is enabled this contains the best and the last epochs checkpoint
                   ├── hydra/                # contains hydra files
-                  ├── validation/           # optional (only when model is validated) - contains testing results ├── ConfusionMatrix.pt    # Confusion Matrix of best epoch, for the case that other metrics are needed ├── event.out...          # Tensorboard log
+                  ├── validation/           # optional (only when model is validated) - contains testing results ├── ConfusionMatrix.pt    # Confusion Matrix of best epoch, for the case that other metrics are needed later
+                  ├── event.out...          # Tensorboard log
                   ├── main.log              # logging
                   └── hparams.yaml          # resolved config
 ````

 ### Run Validation/Testing
 Some models and datasets need validation/testing under different conditions than during training(e.g. additional scale for MS OCR, or multiscale testing for VOC2010_Context).
 Therefore run the following command.